 Environmental considerations for rugged PC's

-Care in choosing a suitably rugged PC, be it a Notebook, Tablet or Chassis is crucial where it is envisaged the system is to be used outside the relatively benign environment of the office.
+Care in choosing a suitably rugged computing platform, be it a Notebook, Tablet or portable "lunch-box" Chassis, is crucial where it is envisaged the system is to be used outside the relatively benign environment of the office.
 A set of ratings have been produced to fix some definable standards so that a judgement can be made as to the suitability of a particular computer system to a task and are most commonly are defined in two forms:-

 1. MIL (military) STD 810E/F testing protocols for resistance to rain, humidity, salt fog, sand/dust, vibration, shock and temperature.